LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/new manager workspace/Workspace - overview .md

 #### Navigating to the conversation

 Clicking on the consumer name will open the conversation window.
 Only open conversations ("in-queue", “assigned” statuses) will be clickable.
+Once in the conversation view, you will see the option to join the conversation.
+If you choose to join the conversation it will be moved to your My Connections list.

+{: .notice}
+**Please note:** If the new agent workspace is not toggled on, when you select a conversation you will be redirected to the All Connections list in the old UI.

 ![](img/conversationswidget.png)